jonnyjackson26/device-frames-media/README.md

 # TODO:
 =========================================================================
-fix "color" and "ios" to be apple iphone can we make the commit message detail what new frames were added?
+fix "color" and "ios" to be apple iphone
 Consider removing generated template.json files, i think they're useless

 # List of Devices and Variations